Halloween Spirit Tips: How to Create Haunted Live Streams

 It’s important to ensure that all your platforms match the spirit of the Halloween theme.
 Everything should feel connected whether it’s your social media posts or live stream.

 • Custom graphics: Use Halloween-themed graphics for your stream.
-Add spooky text, ghostly overlays, or creepy animations to your stream visuals.
-Try custom graphics of OneStream Live to create a unique, eerie atmosphere for your audience.
+Add spooky text, scary overlays, or creepy animations to your stream visuals.
+Try custom Halloween graphics from OneStream Live to create a unique and eerie atmosphere for your audience.

 • Consistent messaging: Make sure your social media posts about your live stream match the spooky tone.
 Use the same style across all your platforms so people know what to expect when they tune in.